Phanera japonica: Description

 The species petioles are 3–4 cm long while the margins are papery, yellow in colour, and are 4–9 cm long.
-It legume is oblong, swollen and is 2–2.8 cm long.
+Its legume is oblong, swollen and is 2–2.8 cm long.
 The leaf blade surface is shiny and hairless.
-The raceme is inflorescenced and is 10–23 cm with many flowers.
-It bracteole is linear, 1 mm long, and have 10–20 mm long pedicels which are slender as well.
-It receptacle is broadly funneled and is 1.5–2 mm long.
+The raceme is 10–23 cm with many flowers.
+Its bracteole is linear, 1 mm long, and have 10–20 mm long pedicels which are slender as well.
+Its receptacle is broadly funneled and is 1.5–2 mm long.
 Petals are green in colour, are either obovate or oblong, and are 4.5 mm long while its claw is 2.5 mm.
 The species have three fertile stamens which are 11 mm long and glabrous while the staminodes are two in number with silky hairs.
 The seeds are black coloured and are shiny, ensiform, and 7 mm long.
 The flowers bloom from January to May while the fruits ripe from June to September.